Embedded C++ Tutorial: placement new

 alignas(Foo) unsigned char storage2[sizeof(Foo)];

-If you are writing your own allocator, you need to implement allocate, rounding the returned address up to a multiple of alignment (using uintptr_t arithmetic).
+If you are writing your own allocator and need to implement allocate, round the return address up to a multiple of alignof(std::max_align_t) (using uintptr_t arithmetic).

 Exception Safety and Construction Failure

-When a constructor might throw an exception, we need to be careful with placement new exception handling — if construction fails, no object requiring explicit destruction is produced (since it wasn't successfully constructed).
-However, if you are constructing multiple objects in multiple steps during a complex initialization, you must correctly roll back the successfully constructed parts in the catch block.
+When the constructor might throw exceptions, handling placement new exceptions requires care—if construction fails, no object that needs explicit destruction is produced (because it wasn't successfully constructed).
+However, if you construct multiple objects in multiple steps during a complex initialization, you must correctly roll back the successfully constructed parts in the catch block.

 // 伪代码:在一段连续缓冲区中构造多个对象